Homework-Studios/JavaEngine/README.md

 ## Config
-can be found under plugin/Java Engine/config.yaml
+can be found under plugin/Java Engine/config.yaml <br />
 you can get the default config with the writedefaultcfg command ony in the console
 ```yaml
 #This is the cfg for The JavaEngine